oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-data/helidon-data.md

-There should be just `[]` returned, if there are any item details it means that you didn't chose a unique department value !
+There should be just `[]` returned, if there are any item details it means that you didn't chose a unique department value!
 Chose something that is unique, update the stockmanager-config.yaml file department attribute, restart the program and try again.

 <details><summary><b>What with the SQL in the console output ?</b></summary>